vuejs-pt/vue-alert/README.md

 It is possible to access the `vue-alert` component using the `$alert` variable on the component instance as shown in the below example.

-The default bootstrap style are applied by default to the alert but this can be overriden by applying a new style to the following classes:
+The default bootstrap style are applied to the alert but this can be overriden by applying a new style to the following classes:
 - alert
 - alert-info
 - alert-success